taichi-dev/taichi/README.md

 ## License

-Taichi is distributed under the terms of Apache License (Version 2.0).
+Taichi Lang is distributed under the terms of Apache License (Version 2.0).

 See [Apache License](https://github.com/taichi-dev/taichi/blob/master/LICENSE) for details.